 Theorem 0.2 (A global independence notion from categoricity).
 Let K be a densely type-local, fully tame and type short AEC with amalgamation.
-If K is categorical in unboundedly many cardinals, then there exists $\lambda \geq \text{LS}(K)$ such that $K{\geq\lambda}$ admits a global independence relation with the properties of forking in a superstable first-order theory.
+If K is categorical in unboundedly many cardinals, then there exists $\lambda \geq \mathrm{LS}(K)$ such that $K{\geq \lambda}$ admits a global independence relation with the properties of forking in a superstable first-order theory.

-Modulo an unproven claim of Shelah, we deduce that Shelah's categoricity conjecture (without assuming categoricity in a successor cardinal) follows from the weak generalized continuum hypothesis and the existence of unboundedly many strongly compact cardinals.
+As an application, we deduce (modulo an unproven claim of Shelah) that Shelah's eventual categoricity conjecture for AECs (without assuming categoricity in a successor cardinal) follows from the weak generalized continuum hypothesis and a large cardinal axiom.